tenoxui/tenoxui/README.md

 2. `makeStyles` function

-Using object as parameter to give the styles
+Using object as parameter to give styles into element :

 ```js
 makeStyles({